Why the switch to electronic invoices makes sense …

-They are the heart of the economy, the vital body that keeps everything going: bills for goods or services.
+E-invoice – They are the heart of the economy, the vital organ that keeps everything running: bills for goods or services.
 About 32 billion of these are launched in Germany every year.
 A large proportion of them still arrive by post to the recipient, usually a few days after dispatch.
 There are some costs involved.
 Apart from the amount of work involved, there are the material costs, especially for paper and printer ink.
 The thickest chunk, however, is the postage.
 All in all, the cost of a postal invoice can be over 9 euros.
+And the cost of managing documents is also falling.
 It is high time to switch to the electronic version, and not just for economic reasons.
 Ecological considerations also speak for the electronic way, for the sake of the environment and the climate.
 You can read here what you need to consider and how you can make the changeover.

-E-bills do not float in a legal-free space
+E-invoices do not float in a legal vacuum

 The changeover of invoicing from tangible to intangible evidence shows that invoices have certain legal and fiscal characteristics.
 In the legal sense, an invoice is a document.
 From the tax office’s point of view, an invoice is a posting document.